uccdga/website/content/_index.md

   - name: "Irene"
     image: "images/clients/avater-1.jpg"
     designation: "CEO-Themefisher"
     content: "What a warm and welcoming church.
 The sanctuary is beautiful, and the people are very caring!
 It's a  traditional church with hymns and special music.
-During non-COVID, the children and youth programs are strong, and it looks like the adult ministry is strong as well."
+The children and youth programs are strong, and it looks like the adult ministry is strong as well."

   # testimonial item loop
   - name: "Randi"